Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Methods for Application to Data

-The continuity and injectivity of $\widetilde{P}_{\cM}$ allows us to treat static persistence diagrams as elements of the Hilbert space $\cR$.
+\paragraph{Persistence Moments with Signatures} The continuity and injectivity of $\widetilde{P}_{\cM}$ allows us to treat static persistence diagrams as elements of the Hilbert space $\cR$.
 Then by~\Cref{thm:univ_char_general}, we have a universal and characteristic feature map for paths of persistence diagrams, viewed as elements of $\widetilde{C}^{1-var}(\cR)$.

-\begin{corollary}[to~\Cref{thm:univ_char_general}] Let $\Lambda: T((\cR)) \rightarrow T((\cR))$ be a tensor normalization.
-The normalized signature $\Lambda \circ S: \widetilde{C}^{1-var}(\cR) \rightarrow T((\cR))$ is injective, universal with respect to bounded continuous functions $C_b(\widetilde{C}^{1-var}(\cR))$ with respect to the strict topology, and characteristic with respect to the space of finite Borel measures on $\widetilde{C}^{1-var}(\cR)$. \end{corollary}
+\begin{corollary}[to~\Cref{thm:univ_char_general}] Let $\Lambda: T\ps{\cR} \rightarrow T\ps{\cR}$ be a tensor normalization.
+The normalized signature $\Lambda \circ S: \widetilde{C}^{1-var}(\cR) \rightarrow T\ps{\cR}$ is injective, universal with respect to bounded continuous functions $C_b(\widetilde{C}^{1-var}(\cR))$ with respect to the strict topology, and characteristic with respect to the space of finite Borel measures on $\widetilde{C}^{1-var}(\cR)$. \end{corollary}

 Furthermore, the composition of the truncated path signature with the moment map is Lipschitz continuous for paths with a fixed bounded length.

 \begin{theorem} Suppose $L > 0$ and suppose